 Compensation elements:

 We have a case where a falling garage door severely injured our client.
 The homeowner had just $300,000 in liability insurance, which is the maximum compensation limit.
-Most business owners have at least $ 1 million in liability insurance.
+Many commercial property owners carry substantial liability insurance, but available coverage varies depending on the property and policy.

 The injured person’s credibility is a factor in compensation.
 Most people are honest, and if an injured person is not truthful, the case’s value can go down.